ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-For more information, see [Ordering IBM Cloud Direct Link Connect for Power Systems Virtual Servers](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+See the tutorial on [IBM Power Systems Virtual Server integration with x86-based workloads](https://ibm.seismic.com/Link/Content/DC65uVvbW4B0iJV0NjlLSRrQ).

 ## How do you set up customer site access to a private network by using VPN?
 {: #configuring}